TX3 Pest Control

 Their licensed service areas include pest control, and termite treatment.

-Customers have rated TX3 Pest Control 5 out of 5 stars on Google, with 5 reviews reflecting their service track record in Orange.
+Customers have rated TX3 Pest Control 5 out of 5 stars, with 5 reviews reflecting their service track record in Orange.

 Licensed for 2 service categories under TPCL #696186